Skip to content

 Hiring Bar

 Stripe is a global financial infrastructure company that builds economic tools for the internet.
-Its platform powers payments, revenue management, and financial operations for millions of businesses — from startups to Fortune 500 companies like Amazon, Google, and Shopify.
+Its platform powers payments, revenue management, and financial operations for millions of businesses — from startups to Fortune 500 companies like Amazon and Shopify.
 Stripe processes hundreds of billions of dollars annually and continues to expand into banking-as-a-service, fraud prevention (Radar), billing (Stripe Billing), and corporate treasury (Stripe Treasury).
+It remains a private company in 2026, so employee equity is tied to periodic tender offers rather than a public share price.

 Culture & Values